elementor/elementor/docs/content/controls/controls-and-the-editor.md

 `{{WRAPPER}} h2` - The `WRAPPER` placeholder represents the unique element selector.
 After replacing the placeholder, the full selector that includes the style rules can look something like:
 `.elementor-element-u5bnmwa h2`

-`color: {{VALUE}}` - The 'VALUE' placeholder represent the value returned by the control.
+`color: {{VALUE}}` - The `VALUE` placeholder represent the value returned by the control.
 In the previous 'color' control example mentioned earlier, the complete value of the style rule will be `color: #f00`

 At the end of the process, the element CSS will look something like: